andrew-candela/messages/README.md

 - the message cannot be decrypted
 - the message is not signed as expected

-The signature is included as a field in the Packet object.

 ## Protobuf

 To compile the protobuf files run the following command: